-The Project Committee recommends further changes to simplify probate procedure that would be implemented primarily through simplified court forms rather than specific rules.
-As many persons who will use the forms will do so without legal advice, the forms should be as clear as possible.
+While the mandate of the Project Committee did not extend to revision of the court forms associated with probate procedure, this report recommends further changes to simplify probate procedure that would be implemented primarily through simplified court forms.
+As many persons who will use the various probate forms will do so without legal advice, the forms should be as clear and simple as possible.